accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 {% include JB/setup %}

 The article summarizes my experiences on software architecture.
 Architecture design is essentially driven by __philosophies__ as the generator engine that governs all knowledge.
 From the __organization view__, we can find why and how architecture design process and skills are required that way.
 Common __methodologies__ and __principles__, viewed from the philosophies, provide guidance to carry out architecture design with quality.
 An architect needs an armory of techniques for different __system properties__.
-I categorize __Reference architectures__ in each distributed storage area, summarize __architecture design patterns__ from them, and connect into __technology design spaces__.
+I categorized __Reference architectures__ in each distributed storage area, summarize __architecture design patterns__ from them, and connect them into __technology design spaces__.

 # Software architecture - A philosophy perspective

-Software architecture is a modeling of the reality world, a language, and a human mind creation that to assist human mind.
-Language, is an interesting topic.
+Software architecture is a modeling of the reality world, a language, and a human mind creation to assist human mind.
+Language is an interesting topic.
 The three together are deeply interconnected, pointing why, what and how to handle software architecture.

 The next and following chapters tell about knowledge in software architecture.
 But this first chapter tells about the engine that generates the knowledge.

 __Reality, language, and human mind__

 Firstly, __the modeling of the world is human language__.
-Human language evolved for thousands of years, enriched by distinctive civil culture, polished by daily interaction among population, and tested by full industry use and creation.
+Human language evolved for thousands of years, enriched by distinctive civil culture, polished by daily interaction among population, and tested by full industry usage and creation.
 Grab a dictionary, you learn the world and mankind.

-Next, the modeling tool is also a model of the model-er itself.
+Next, the modeling tool is also a model of the modeler itself.
 I.e. __human language is also the modeling of human mind__.
 Thinking is carried and organized by language.
 Language is structured in the way how human mind is capable to perceive the world, rather than how necessarily the world itself has to be.
 E.g. software designs by high cohesion low coupling, which is also the principle of how words are created in language.
 Like they are to reduce software complexity, they do because human thinks this way.

 We can say __human language, mind, and the perceivable reality are isomorphic (of the same structure)__.
 The expedition into the outer world is the same way with exploring into the deep heart.
 Losing a culture, a language, is the same with losing a piece of reality.
 As the two sides of a coin, human language is both the greatest blessing how mankind outperforms other creature beings, and also the eternal cage how farthest human mind is capable to perceive.